 - 1 Entry will be made the day of the show.
 Exhibitors have the choice to participate. - 2 Appropriate attire is considered a part of showmanship, see general rules and specific department rules. - 3 Participant must own and exhibit an animal in the department he/she is competing. - 4 Showmanship is judged on the ability and sportsmanship of the exhibitor. - 5 Exhibitors will compete by age division: Senior, Intermediate, and Junior. - 6 Each exhibitor may only win one time as a Junior, Intermediate, or Senior show person.
-Once the exhibitor has won in a particular division, he/she may choose to compete in the next division with the knowledge he/she may only win once at each level. - 7 Superintendents of each department reserve the right to modify showmanship procedures.
+Once the exhibitor has won in a particular division, he/she may choose to compete in the next division with the knowledge he/she may only win once at each level. - 7 Superintendents of each department reserve the right to modify showmanship procedures. - 8 Master Showmanship will be in all classes.
+Master Showman will represent the species for Round Robin.

-ROUND ROBIN SHOWMANSHIP
+ROUND ROBIN SHOWMANSHIP Superintendent - CJ Muir

-Superintendent - James Holz
+Superintendent - CJ Wiun

 - 1 The Supreme Showman will be chosen in a Round Robin Showmanship contest.
-The species to be included in this contest will be: Beef, Horse, Sheep, and Swine. - 2 The Champion Senior Showman in each species will complete against any previous senior showmanship winner in that species.
-The individuals chosen as Champion and Reserve Champion Showman will advance to the Supreme Showmanship Contest.
-The top two contestants from each species will advance on. - 3 If there are no current year or previous senior champions who qualify in a given species, that species will not compete in the Supreme Showmanship Contest for that year. - 4 There will be approximately 10 minutes to show each specie.
+The species to be included in this contest are: Beef, Horse, Sheep, Swine, Goat, Rabbit, Poultry, and Dog. - 2 The Champion Showman in each species will complete against any previous, Junior showman, Intermediate showman, or Senior showman Champion.
+The Master Champion and Reserve Champion Showman will advance to the Supreme Showmanship Contest. - 4 There will be approximately 10 minutes to show each specie.
 All of the eight contestants will show one specie at a time.
-At the end of the 10 minutes another species will be brought into the ring. - 5 The department superintendents for each species will be responsible for providing eight animals for the Supreme Showmanship Contest.
+At the end of the 10 minutes another species will be brought into the ring. - 5 The department superintendents for each species will be responsible for providing four animals for the Supreme Showmanship Contest.
 The showman will not be allowed to show their own livestock in this class.
 The department superintendents will be responsible for getting the animals to and from the show area. - 6 The Supreme Showman will be selected on the basis of total points scored.
 Contestants will be ranked 1-8 for each specie.
-Ties will be broken by the lowest score in the tie breaker species. - 7 A Master Showman may win Supreme Showmanship only once. - 8 You may be the Master Showman in a species more than once as long as you haven't won the Supreme Showman title. - 9 Master Showman will be asked to lead halter animals while in the ring.
+Ties will be broken by the lowest score in the tie breaker species. - 7 A Master Showman may win Supreme Showmanship only once per age division. - 8 You may be the Master Showman in a species more than once, as long as you haven't won the Supreme Showman title in your age division. - 9 Master Showman will be asked to lead halter animals while in the ring.
 Participants should be ready to follow the Judge's Instruction. - 10 There is a dress code for this contest.
 The dress code will consist of blue jeans and the Greene County 4-H t-shirt.
 No hats are to be worn.
 All accessories will be supplied by the superintendents, i.e.: scotch combs, show sticks, etc. - 11 If a person is chosen in more than one species, they must choose the species they wish to represent in the contest.
 The next ranked showman will advance on to the Supreme Showmanship contest.